yuvalatzmon/SACRED_HyperOpt_v2/README.md

 # Features
 * Random order grid search, which is easy to config and manage, combining HyperOpt and [SACRED](https://github.com/IDSIA/sacred).
+* Grid-search ranges support logarithmic, linear and categorical ranges.
 * Very easy to scale across machines and clusters.
 * Avoids running the same experiment twice.
 * Experiments are logged on MongoDB with [SACRED](https://github.com/IDSIA/sacred) experimental framework.
 * Example notebook for accessing results saved on MongoDB using PANDAS DataFrame.
-* A wrapper to adapt argparse based commandline training script.
+* A wrapper to adapt argparse based commandline training script, supporting execution from either grid-search script or the commandline

 # Project files
 `mnist_keras.py` is a script to train mnist from commandline.

-`sacred_wrapper.py` is a SACRED wrapper for mnist_keras.
+`sacred_wrapper.py` is a SACRED-HyperOpt wrapper for mnist_keras.

 `hyperopt_search.py` is a distributed scheduler for hyper-params optimization.